 Health care fraud is a very serious issue in the United States.
 The consequences are not only felt by the government but also by the people who need healthcare.
 Medicare fraud is a felony and there are many penalties for those who are convicted.
 They can be fined up to $250,000, sentenced to up to 10 years in prison, or both.
 There are also potential civil fines and damages that the perpetrator may be ordered to pay if convicted.

-The Law Offices of Kretzer and Volberding P.C.
-Are Here to Help
+The Law Offices of Seth Kretzer Are Here to Help

 Medicare fraud is a serious issue and can lead to hefty fines for those who are caught.
 It could be anything from falsifying information on a claim to lying about patient eligibility for Medicare.
 If you or your office is accused of Medicare fraud, don’t go it alone.
 Hiring a healthcare fraud lawyer to handle your case, as soon as the allegation is made, is vital to coming out on top.